 The complaint was filed by Sheila R. Hendley, a former Inmates Systems Officer at the Federal Prison Camp in El Paso, Texas.
 She claimed that she was discriminated against because of her sex and disabilities, and retaliated against for filing a prior EEOC complaint.

-Hendley was, according to her affidavit, on leave without pay (LWOP), for severe depression caused by a coworker’s sexual harassment between October 1993 and December of 1993 and for a lower back injury from lifting a mail bag.
-When the BOP received the workers’ compensation claim, it investigated the sexual harassment claim.
+Hendley was, according to her affidavit, on leave without pay (LWOP), for severe depression caused by a coworker’s sex harassment “between October 1993 and December of 1993” and for a lower back injury from lifting a mail bag.
+When BOP received the Workers Compensation claim, it investigated the sexual harassment claim.

 That investigation revealed Hendley and the coworker had “kissed and fondled each other in an equally consenting manner” and had “acted in an inappropriate manner.”
 As a result, both were suspended for five days for inappropriate physical contact.